mfernest/SEBC/challenges/challenges.md

 ## <center> Challenge Setup

 * Create the Issue `Challenges Setup`
-* Verify `mfernest` and `cfusi` are Collaborators
+* Make sure `mfernest`  and `mohit` are Collaborators
-* If you re-taking the challenge, make sure your GitHub labels have been configured
+* Make sure your GitHub labels have been configured
 * Assign the Issue to yourself and label it `started`
 * In the file `challenges/labs/0_setup.md`:
   * List the cloud provider you are using (AWS, GCE, Azure, CloudCat, other)